kennyllau/CI_HMVC/readme.rst

 Nyan Cat is the name of a YouTube video, uploaded in April 2011, which became an Internet meme.
 The video merged a Japanese pop song with an animated cartoon cat with a Pop-Tart for a body, flying through space, and leaving a rainbow trail behind it.

 *******************
-Release The Crackling!
+Release The Kraken!
 *******************

-This repo contains in-development code for future releases.
+This meowing repo contains in-development code for future meowing releases.

 **************************
 Changelog and New Features